CHURCH FATHERS: A DOOR TO ROME

 Cyprian of Carthage (200-258 AD)

-TRANSUBSTANTIATION .
-THE SACRIFICE OF THE MASS .
-REAL PRESENCE .
-SALVATION BY THE EUCHARIST
+TRANSUBSTANTIATION, THE SACRIFICE OF THE MASS, REAL PRESENCE, AND SALVATION BY THE EUCHARIST

-As affirmed in the Gospels and Pauline letters, the elements of communion are merely symbolic for the sacrificial atonement of Jesus Christ and His lifestyle of self-denial.
-This is how Protestants have always regarded communion.
-The Roman Catholic view is quite different.
-The sacrament of communion is referred to as the eucharist and Catholics regard the blessing of the priest over the elements as a transformative action which turns the bread and wine into the actual body and blood of our Lord.
+According to the New Testament, the elements of communion are only symbolic for Christ's sacrificial atonement and do not become His actual body and blood.
+Protestants have always maintained this view of communion.
+The Roman Catholic Church, however, views communion very differently.
+The sacrament of communion is referred to as the eucharist and Catholics regard the blessing of the priest over the elements as a transformative action that turns the bread and wine into the actual body and blood of our Lord.
 This is called transubstantiation.
 Thus, to the Catholic mind, communion is the veritable or “real presence” of our Savior and the partaking of the elements form the basis of His actual sacrificial death—repeated over and over again at every communion.
 The writings of the Ante-Nicene Fathers are in clear support of this view as seen in the following quotes:

 Justin Martyr (100-165)